 - The 20% can be broken into 10% for new strategies and the other 10% for entirely experimental strategies.

-4. Your potential ROI
+4. Determine potential ROI

 Knowing your future ROI is challenging, even when using the most advanced scenario planning methods.
 Still, you can look back on your company’s past performance and get a good idea of how much you’ll make if things remain the same.
 While it won’t be exact, it should give you a good estimation.